Writers Write is your one-stop writing resource. In this post, we have included a setting checklist to help you with your wold-building.

 - Hygiene: How important is cleanliness in your story?
 Is it a super sterile environment or are you writing about a London with no sewage system and an abundance of rats.
 How do the surgeons operate?
 Do they have luxurious bathrooms or open plan showers in the school locker room?

 - Rituals and holidays: How we celebrate holidays and rituals shows a lot about a society and a person.
+These are vital in wold-building.
 Do they hate their birthday?
 Do they adore weddings, but shy away from baby showers?
 Think about how they feel about certain events.Mothers want their children close for holidays, but children don’t always want to hang out with drunken Uncle Arnold.

 - Technology: This is tricky, technology changes quickly.
 Facebook is almost second nature to us today, but five or 10 years ago it wasn’t.
 The same goes for cell phones.
 In the Eighties we memorised telephone numbers, if you take our phones away today we are lost, because can’t remember any numbers.